 - Phu Quoc Visa Exemption: Foreign travelers flying directly to Phu Quoc Island may be eligible for a visa exemption for stays of less than 30 days.
 Specific conditions apply, so it is important to check the latest regulations.

-What to Pack for Your Vietnam Journey
+Packing Smart: What to Bring for Your Vietnam Journey

 Careful packing is essential for a comfortable trip to Vietnam, considering its diverse climates and cultural norms.